Perspective-AI/content/content/docs/getting-started-guide/collecting-feedback.md

 nav_display: true
 ---

-Hey there!
-Nate from Perspective here.
-First, I just want to say thanks for signing up for Perspective.
-It really means a lot to us.
-In this guide, I'm going to show you how to use Perspective AI to gather feedback.
+## Introduction

+Research Outlines in Perspective are used for context building and ensures that Perspective asks the right questions to get you the insights you're looking for.
+This article covers the following topics:

+- Creating Research Outlines
+- Customizing the Interview Experience
+- Inviting Interview Participants

 ## Creating a Research Outline

-The first step is to create a new research outline.
-This is crucial for context building and ensures that Perspective asks the right questions to get you the insights you're looking for.

-1. Head to the home page.
-2. You'll see two options:
-   - Choose a recommended research question
+To create a new research outline, navigate to the Home section.
+Here you'll either:

-   - Write your own
+- Write your own research question

-Let's say you're a product manager wanting to know why customers are churning.
-You might type an initial research question like: "Why are customers canceling their subscription?"
+- Select from recommended research questions, which are based on the information in your [personal profile](/getting-started-guide/profile-setup.md).

+After you've selected a recommended research question or written your own, Perspective will launch into an interview experience where it will ask you questions to gain a better understanding of your research context and goals.

+At the end of the interivew, you'll have a complete research outline.

-## The Interview Process
+> ### The Interview Process
+>

-Perspective will now interview you to create the research outline.
-This process usually takes less than 3 minutes and covers:
+> The interview process usually takes less than 3 minutes and covers:
+>

-- The purpose of the research
+> - The purpose of the research
+> - Who you are and how this research is related to your role
-- Who you'll be interviewing
+> - Who you'll be interviewing
-- Any specific hypotheses you have
+> - Any specific hypotheses you have
-- Mandatory questions for participants
+> - Mandatory questions for participants

-At the end, you'll have a complete research outline.

 ## Customizing Your Research